Opening Reception: Thursday January 16, 7:30PM

 Flags of Unsung Countries is a photographic installation exploring new ceremonies, migration and embodied archives.
-Photographed in Canada and Nigeria, the work functions as a rite of passage.
-The exhibition charts the process of understanding a father's struggles as an African immigrant challenged with mental illness living in the Canadian prairies.
+Photographed in Canada and Nigeria, the wok functions as a rite of passage.
+The exhibition charts the process of understanding a father's struggles as an African immigrant challenged by mental illness living in the Canadian Prairies.
 The layered images intersect geography and memory in a search for a location of belonging.
 The work asks the questions: How do we reconcile displacement with a sense of rootedness on adopted homelands?
 What is required of a home - is it a geography, a structure, a memory?
 Do we choose to belong or does it choose us?
 Flags of Unsung Countries uses photography as a language and an archive to map a path of the African diaspora.
-Using the medium of photography, for this exhibition, Liz Ikiriko documents a personal journey to learn more about her father, returning to meet family in Nigeria and places in Canada where she has lived.
-Her deeply personal and moving work explores memory, family and identity, and reimagines boundaries between past and present.

 Liz Ikiriko, Homegoing, 2017.
 Colour photograph on hahnemuehle, 33.5" x 50".